tim-we/esbuild-plugin-svg-bundle/README.md

 ### esbuild-plugin-svg-bundle

-This is a plugin for `esbuild` that bundles all SVG files referenced in CSS files into a single SVG bundle.
-It uses `svg-sprite` to bundle SVG files.
+This is a plugin for `esbuild` that bundles all SVG files referenced in CSS files into a single SVG bundle consisting nested SVGs accessible via fragment ids.

 ## Install